SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/04-Summary.md

 In this lesson we learned:

 * Arrays in JavaScript have a lot of built-in methods.

 * We can add, remove, or insert elements at runtime.

 * Some methods mutate the array.

-* We can sort an array with a ''compare function''.
+* We can sort an array with a compare function.

 [/slide]